 It should be noted that the tail decay for the Euler characteristic and the boundary length is much slower than in the Gaussian case.
 This is consistent with the elementary fact that polynomial transforms shift angular power spectra at higher frequencies, hence yielding a rougher path behaviour.
 Likewise, for cubic transforms we have

 and finally

 entailing an expected value for the excursion area given by

-Similar results could be easily derived for higher order polynomial transforms.
-However, although such findings may be useful for applications, as motivated above we believe it is much more important to focus on transforms that entail some form of local averaging, as these are likely to be more relevant for practitioners.
-To this issue we devote the rest of this section and a large part of the paper.
+Similar results could be easily derived for higher order polynomial transforms; numerical evidence and astrophysical applications can be found in \cite{fantaye2014}.
+However, as motivated above we believe it is much more important to focus on transforms that entail some form of local averaging, as these are likely to be more relevant for practitioners.
+To this issue, we devote the rest of this section and a large part of the paper.